Dougray Scott: Personal life

-Scott is the father of twins, Eden and Gabriel Trevis Scott (b.
+Scott is the father of twins (b.
 1998), with former wife Sarah Trevis.
 On 8 June 2007, he married actress Claire Forlani in Italy.
-They have a son Milo, born 27 December 2014.

-Scott is a fan of Hibernian Football Club, stemming from a great uncle being a scout for the team.
+They have a son born 27 December 2014.
+Scott is a fan of Hibernian Football Club, stemming from a grand-uncle being a scout for the team.
+Three maternal great-uncles were football referees, Tom Dougray being the most prominent.